 - Games, Toys, and Hobbies

 Village idiot is a four player game.
-You can use more than 1 deck if you have more than 4 players.
-This game is especially fun because it's a bit backwards - the focus isn't on who wins, but who loses.
-Whoever is the last person to still hold cards becomes the "Idiot," for which the game is named.
+You can use more than one deck if you have more than four players.
+This game is especially fun because the focus isn't on who wins, but who loses.
+The last person to hold cards becomes the idiot, which is where the name comes from.

-Things to Consider:
+Things to Consider When Swapping

 Playing a Round of Village Idiot